CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 ### Task 5: Convert and View Results

+In this task you will convert the scored output from the model into a dataset format that can be visualized within the Azure ML Designer.
+This allows you to review the model’s predictions, including anomaly labels and confidence scores.

 1. We can’t visualize the output directly using the Score Model component, so we’ll need to convert the scored results into a visual-friendly format.
 To do so, we’ll use a component called “Convert to Dataset”.